 I had been relatively comfortable during the procedure, except where an IV needle in the back of my hand was strapped down against the table.
 However, I was reminded of the potential seriousness of the situation when they peeled two pads off my back – pre-positioned in case a defibrillation was necessary!

-Another cardiologist arrived around seven and announced that since everything had gone so well, if I wished I could leave that afternoon!
+Another cardiologist arrived soon after and announced that since everything had gone so well, I could leave that afternoon if I wished!
 Compare that to my previous experience, when the sequence of events took a week.

 I decided to stay overnight just to be sure, was moved from the ICU to another floor and left the next afternoon.